 Following successful advocacy to bring back recess, for example, HSC talked with principals and teachers to identify challenges they face in implementing this policy.
 One of the main challenges they identified was a lack of trained volunteers to support the effort.
 Others mentioned a lack of space or problems with old, broken playground equipment.
 HSC, working with parent leaders, organized trainings to equip parents to serve as recess monitors.
 HSC is also exploring opportunities to create a comprehensive plan for improving play spaces for recess.

-Three years ago, Healthy Schools Campaign, Chicago Public Schools and partners came together to support schools in promoting healthy eating, nutrition education and physical activity.
-Over 200 schools have made significant changes impacting 90,000 students.
-In addition, all students are benefiting from major improvements to district health and wellness policies.
-This successful work has laid the foundation for even more significant and lasting change.
+Recently, Healthy Schools Campaign, Chicago Public Schools (CPS) and partners came together to celebrate a successful three-year campaign to support schools in promoting healthy eating, nutrition education and physical activity.
+Over 200 schools made significant changes impacting 90,000 students, and all Chicago students are benefiting from major improvements to district health and wellness policies.
+This successful work laid the foundation for even more significant and lasting change.

-Change for Good is Healthy Schools Campaign’s ambitious new plan to transform schools, communities and the entire city, and support the long-term health and success of all Chicago students.
+Change for Good is Healthy Schools Campaign’s ambitious plan to build on this success to transform schools, communities and the entire city, and support the long-term health and success of all Chicago students.

-Change for Good will engage Chicago Public Schools, parents, teachers, principals, school nurses, students and partners at the local, state and national levels.
+Change for Good engages district leaders, parents, teachers, principals, school nurses, students and partners at the local, state and national levels.